Mister7F/Locky/readme.md

         - save & close on press enter
     - test on mobile (phone & tablet)
     - create initial wallet
+    - reverse navigation
+    - show copy notification in the account editor
 - Backend
     - G-Drive sync
     - `database.py`, optimize `move_account` to drop the column `sequence_tmp`
     - use only account ID when possible
     - clean database function
     - error on component (shake them)
+    - close the process when the window is closed
 - Security
     - Check route login
     - Check route path (home & base routes)